joe32140/cupper/content/_index.md

 title = "Home"
 +++

 Hi, I am Joe!
 I am a PhD student in Computer Science at the University of Chicago under supervision of [Prof. Chenhao Tan](https://chenhaot.com) in [CHAI lab](https://chicagohai.github.io/).
-My current research focuses on decusion-focused summarization which aims to collect valuable information from the lengthy source documents to support human decision making.
+My current research focuses on decision-focused summarization which aims to collect valuable information from lengthy source documents to support human decision making.

 I spent a wonderful year at University of Colorado Boulder before transferred to UChicago.
 Before joining CU, I was a research assistant in Natural Language Processing and Sentiment Analysis Lab (NLPSA) at Academia Sinica supervised by [Dr. Lun-Wei Ku](https://www.iis.sinica.edu.tw/pages/lwku/).